lrhlin/data-science-portfolio/nursing-home-quality/README.md

 Staffing regulations are a major policy tool in long-term care systems, yet evidence on their relationship with quality—especially outside the U.S.—remains limited.

+The manuscript is currently under review and is not publicly shared.

 ## Data
 - National survey data collected in multiple waves